 It takes three to five years to complete allergen-specific immunotherapy.
 In some rare cases, doctors even recommend life-long immunotherapy.

 Who is this treatment suitable for?

-Allergen-specific immunotherapy is suitable for people who have anaphylactic reactions.
-It is particularly considered as a treatment option for people who react very strongly to insect venom – for instance, those who have already had cardiac arrest after being stung.
-People who have mastocytosis (a mast cell disorder) may also be advised to have immunotherapy for long-term treatment results.
+- people who have a mast cell disease (mastocytosis).
 In this rare disorder, certain immune cells in the tissue start multiplying a lot.
 Mastocytosis can occur in various organs, causing symptoms such as stomach ache, itching, exhaustion and muscle pain.